Meaningful and Relevant

 More than that, the intense project-oriented learning that our students undertake requires them to develop the skills and habits of mind that are essential to success in higher education and the ever-changing workplace of the future.

 Let’s start with Math.
 Math is a sticking point for many students, and lack of help in the classroom is often cited as a core reason.
 At TNS, we believe in teaching math in small group workshops, where time for 1-on-1 help is a priority.
-That’s why half of the school is ready to take AP Calculus by 11th grade, and other students no longer fear math or suffer from a lack of confidence.
+It works: most of our students now take three AP math courses before they graduate, and leave high school with confidence in their math abilities, regardless of where started from.

 Same with English.
 Many of our students are prepared to take AP English Language in 11th grade and AP English Literature in 12th.
 These challenging and rewarding courses provide an excellent opportunity for students to hone the invaluable skill of writing.